New York City metro area, Northern New Jersey

 The experience starts on the ground with an arrival that already feels removed from the ordinary rhythm of the city.
 Linden Airport has a smaller, more personal energy than a commercial terminal, which helps the day feel calm instead of rushed.
 There is a welcome, a short briefing, and enough quiet to let the anticipation rise in a good way.

 Takeoff becomes the first emotional turn.
 Streets flatten into patterns, water starts to glow, and the skyline announces itself in the distance.
-Because the Piper Cherokee is intimate and conversation-friendly, the flight never loses the human scale of the moment.
+Because the Piper Cherokee is intimate and conversation-friendly — the same aircraft used for discovery flights over NYC — the flight never loses the human scale of the moment.
 You can still speak.
 You can still hear the music.
 You can still feel close to each other while the city expands around you.

 Then Manhattan opens.
 The harbor widens.
 The Statue of Liberty comes into view.
 Sunset paints the edges of the city in gold or the night gives the skyline a glittering cinematic look.
 That is the point where the proposal stops being an idea and starts becoming a memory.